SciRuby/sciruby.com/source/_posts/2017-08-29-gsoc-2017-support-to-import-export-of-more-formats.markdown

 read from a file / Ruby instance, and create DataFrame(s).
 These are the Importers being supported by v0.1.0 of daru-io :

-  - General file formats : CSV, Excel, Excelx (xlsx), HTML, JSON, Plaintext.
+  - General file formats : CSV, Excel (xls and xlsx), HTML, JSON, Plaintext.
   - Special file formats : Avro, RData, RDS.
-  - Database related : ActiveRecord, Mongo, Redis, SQL.
+  - Database related : ActiveRecord, Mongo, Redis, SQLite, DBI.

 For more specific information about the Importers, please have a look at the [README](https://github.com/athityakumar/daru-io/blob/master/README.md#table-of-contents)